 It is uncontroverted that the Tax Department applies a different formula for calculating operating expenses depending on the amount of gross receipts for a particular well.
 For certain producers, a 30% "average annual industry operating expense" percentage is used for tax year 2016, whereby 30% of gross receipts for a particular well is used to calculate the operating expenses for the well.
 For other producers, the "maximum amount" or "cap" used by the Tax Department results in a much lower operating expense percentage being used.
 The Tax Department's methodology of applying a 30% operating expense allowance for certain conventional well producers, while applying a much lower percentage for other conventional well producers, is intentional and systematic.
-This methodology is reflected in the Tax Department's final valuation variables for tax year 2016 and in Tax Department Administrative Notices 2016-08.
-The evidence presented demonstrates that the Tax Department's methodology results in overvaluation of certain conventional well producers (those with gross receipts per well of over \$16,666 for tax year 2016) that produce the same product as other producers (those with gross receipts per well of \$16,666 or less for tax year 2016).
-For wells appealed by CNX in McDowell County, 220 wells did not receive the benefit of the full 30% operating allowance and operating expenses were capped at \$5,000 due to the amount of working interest revenue reported on the return.
-Accordingly, the Court concludes that the Tax Department's methodology violates the "equal and uniform" requirement of Article X, Section 1 of the West Virginia Constitution, as it essentially singles out CNX and other conventional well producers with wells that generate higher gross receipts on an annual basis by limiting operating expenses to \$5,000 per well for tax year 2016.
+This methodology is reflected in the Tax Department's final valuation variables for tax year 2016 and in Tax Department Administrative Notices 2016-The evidence presented demonstrates that the Tax Department's methodology results in overvaluation of certain conventional well producers (those with gross receipts per well of over \$16,666 for tax year 2016) that produce the same product as other producers (those with gross receipts per well of \$16,666 or less for tax year 2016).
+Of the 521 conventional wells appealed by CNX in Doddridge County, only 136 of them receive the benefit of the 30% operating expense allowance.
+The rest of CNX's wells were subject to the "cap."
+Accordingly, the Court concludes that the methodology violates the "equal and uniform" requirement of Article X, Section 1 of the

+West Virginia Constitution, as it essentially singles out CNX and other conventional well producers with wells that generate higher gross receipts on an annual basis by limiting operating expenses to \$5,000 per well for tax year 2016.